selenbayram/triplab_projects/README.md

 #### Datasets
 Allen Institute smart-seq dataset with gene expression <br />
 Allen Institute older datasets with electrophsiology data <br />
-Gouwens patch-seq dataset with both electrophysiology and gene expression
+Gouwens et al. 2020 patch-seq dataset with both electrophysiology and gene expression

 #### Research Questions
 1- Can we infer cell type identity (t-type) for cells for which only the electrophysiology data is available? <br />